 Special Needs: means any housing, including dedicated facilities, in whole or in part, that is used by people who have specific needs beyond economic needs, including but not limited to, needs such as mobility requirements or support functions required for daily living.
-Examples of special needs housing may include, but are not limited to long-term care homes, adaptable and accessible housing, and housing for persons with disabilities such as physical, sensory or mental health disabilities, and housing for older persons.
+Examples of special needs housing may include, but are not limited to long-term care homes, adaptable and accessible housing, and housing for persons with disabilities such as physical, sensory or mental health disabilities, and house for older persons.

-Strategic Growth Areas: means within the Urban Area, certain areas that have been identified at the Regional scale to be the focus for accommodating intensification and higher-density mixed uses in a compact urban built form.
-Strategic Growth Areas include Urban Growth Centres, Protected Major Transit Station Areas, Regional Centres and Rapid Transit Corridors (where applicable).
+Strategic Growth Areas: means within the Urban Area, centers, nodes, corridors and other areas that have been identified at the Regional scale to be the focus for accommodating intensification and higher-density mixed uses in a compact urban built form.
+Strategic Growth Areas include Urban Growth Centres, Major Transit Station Areas, Regional Centres and Rapid Transit Corridors (where applicable).
 Lands within these areas may include major opportunities for infill and/or redevelopment, brownfield sites and/or greyfield, or opportunities for the expansion or conversion of existing buildings.
-The other nodes and corridors described in Section 5.3 are not designated as Strategic Growth Areas in this Plan, but may be identified as appropriate locations for intensification and higher density development, as determined by area municipal official plans.